tardate/LittleArduinoProjects/Electronics101/DigitalSwitch/TS3A5018/README.md

 ## Notes

-Digital switches seem to be well suited for switching applications that are more complex than can be achieved with a simple FET or BJT, but lower power than might be more suited to a relay.
+Digital switches seem to be well suited for switching applications that are more complex than can be achieved with a simple FET or BJT, but in lower power situations than might be more suited to a relay.
 Particular applications I have in mind are switching amplifier gain stages, filter gangs, and circuit subsystems.

 They are available in a range of pole/throw configuration, and importantly with defined make-before-break or break-before-make behaviour.